daytonaio/content/definitions/20240819_definition_nix.md

 ---
-title: 'Nix'
+title: "Nix"
 description:
-  'Nix is a purely functional package manager designed for reproducible and declarative software development and deployment.
+  "Nix is a purely functional package manager designed for reproducible and declarative software development and deployment.
 It provides a reliable and deterministic approach to managing software dependencies by utilizing a functional programming language.
-Nix ensures reproducibility and simplifies the process of creating consistent and self-contained development environments for different projects.'
+Nix ensures reproducibility and simplifies the process of creating consistent and self-contained development environments for different projects."
 ---

 # Nix